Aliboztepe/Aliboztepe/README.md

 Strong knowledge about Vue.js and Javascript.
 I am a person who can think analytically and have problem solving skills.
 I want to improve my skills with Vue.js and Javascript based projects.

-* 🌍  I'm based in Istanbul
-* ✉️  You can contact me at [aliboztepee1@gmail.com](mailto:aliboztepee1@gmail.com)
-* 🧠  I'm learning React
-* 🤝  I'm open to collaborating on Projects that suit me

 # 💫 About Me:
 🔭 I’m currently working on Mobven<br>👯 I’m looking to collaborate on Vue based projects<br>🌱 I’m currently learning Vue<br>💬 Ask me about Frontend technologies at [aliboztepee1@gmail.com](mailto:aliboztepee1@gmail.com)<br>